vincentgbs/peasium/README.md

 ## Development Environment

 This framework is easiest to develop upon using Vagrant and VirtualBox.
 "Vagrant lowers development environment setup time, increases production parity, and makes the "works on my machine" excuse a relic of the past." -Vagrant
+* Install VirtualBox
+* Install Vagrant
+* In Terminal, cd to the directory and type `vagrant up` to start the VM
+* After the VM has started, type `vagrant ssh` to tunnel into the VM
+* From inside the VM, cd to the repository directory and run the `setup.sh` script

 ### Dependencies